CPSC 532D: Statistical Learning Theory – Fall 2025 (25W1)

 Schedule

 Italicized entries are tentative.
-The lecture notes are self-contained, but the supplements column also refers to the following books (all available as free pdfs) for more details / other perspectives: Lecture notes are available as individual chapters linked below, or as one big frequently-updated file.
+The lecture notes are self-contained, but the supplements column also refers to the following books (all available as free pdfs) for more details / other perspectives: Lecture notes are available as individual chapters linked below, or as one big frequently-updated file, which also includes the following appendices with supplemental information: Singular Value Decompositions, function spaces.

 DateTopicSupplemental Reading